-At the start of the COVID-19 outbreak, the Cognus SEN service wanted to make sure families felt supported and cared for during this difficult period.
+At the start of the COVID outbreak in March 2020, the Cognus SEN service wanted to make sure families felt supported and cared for during this difficult period.
 The SEN team decided that the best way to do this was to call more than 1800 families in Sutton with an EHCP – a unique approach for a SEN service in a borough.

-Everyone at Cognus helped the SEN team with the challenge of calling some of the families, and by April, all the calls were complete and we’ve had an amazing response from families.
-We’re proud to have been there for them during a challenging period in everyone’s lives.
+Everyone at Cognus helped the SEN team with the challenge of calling some of the families, and by April, all the calls were complete.
+We’ve had an amazing response from families and we’re pleased to have been there for them during a challenging period in everyone’s lives.